emcf/thepipe/README.md

 - Extract markdown, tables, and images from any document or webpage
 - Extract complex structured data from any document or webpage
-- Works out-of-the-box with all LLMs and RAG frameworks
+- Works out-of-the-box with LLMs, vector databases, and RAG frameworks
 - AI-native filetype detection, layout analysis, and structured data extraction
 - Multimodal scraping for video, audio, and image sources